Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Selective rotations

-such that $\Omega_0 = |\lambda_e -\lambda_g|$.
-Given a perturbative Hamiltonian of the form in Eq.\eqref{Vxyp}, and assuming that all EPR-allowed transition frequencies are unique, we may solve the Liouville-von Neumann equation for the two-level subsystem in the rotating frame of $\hat H_0^\varsigma$:
+such that $\Omega_0 = |\lambda_e -\lambda_g|$, and $\sigma_z^{eg}$ exists in the $\{|e\rangle,|g\rangle\}$ subspace.
+Given a perturbative Hamiltonian of the form in Eq.\eqref{Vxyp}, and assuming that all EPR-allowed transition frequencies are unique, we may solve the Liouville-von Neumann equation for the two-level subsystem in the rotating frame of $\hat H_0^\varsigma$, while making the rotating wave approximation:

 \begin{widetext}

 \end{widetext}